 About childhood obesity

-This can happen when the energy children get from food and drinks is greater than the energy they burn up through physical activity, growing and other body processes.
+Obesity happens when the energy children get from food and drinks is greater than the energy they burn up through physical activity, growing and other body processes.
 This extra energy gets stored as fat.

 Some children are also at greater risk of obesity because of genetic factors that make their bodies gain weight more easily.